krobbi/fungus/README.md

 from the playfield.
 This means that Befunge programs can not only read their own source code, but modify themselves at runtime.

-Currently, these commands are ignored, but some plans are in place to deal with them.
+Currently, the `p` command is ignored, and a copy of the playfield is kept at runtime to handle the `g` command.
+There are some plans in place to improve how these commands are handled.

 Thanks to peephole optimization, some `g` and `p` commands can be associated with constant positions.
 If only constant positions are used and the program can never modify itself, then the commands can be simplified to accessing static variables and the playfield can be discarded.
+This optimization has not been implemented.

 During compilation, it is possible to keep track of which positions in the playfield may be executed as code, and which can never be reached.
 If a `p`